Drozerah/freeCodeCamp-work/README.md

-# freeCodeCamp-work
+# Free Code Camp work

-* This is a repository for posting my code (resolved chalenges) from working through freeCodeCamp.
+* This is a repository for posting my code (resolved chalenges) from working through Free Code Camp.

 * Challenges required for certifications are marked with a *

+Free Code Camp's Front End Development program covers an estimated 500 hours of course work that includes HTML5, CSS, JavaScript and Jquery.

+This is broken up with 10 basic, intermediate and advanced projects.
+As well as 16 basic algorithms, 21 intermediate algorithms, and 5 advanced algorithms.

 ## MAP